itod/pegkit/README.md

 …
 ```

 Recognition of scientific notation (exponential numbers) can be enabled to recognize numbers like `«10e+100»`, `«6.626068E-34»` and `«6.0221415e23»`.
-The resulting `PKToken` objects will have floatValues which represent the full value of the exponential number, yet retain the original exponential representation as their stringValues.
+The resulting `PKToken` objects will have floatValues which represent the full value of the exponential number, yet retain the original exponential representation as their `stringValue`s.

 ```objc
 …